 Bob was first active in San Francisco following his diagnosis in 1987 and this experience informed his lifelong activism.

 This ranged from responding to individual treatment questions to early Internet support forums such as the Crix-list and PI-treat to long-term involvement on scientific steering groups of international medical conferences, including the annual Lipodystrophy Workshop and the biannual Glasgow Congress.
 His encyclopaedic knowledge of HIV treatment history and his skill with carefully reporting evidence made his opinion an important voice in any debate.

 For many years, Bob showed extraordinary resilience in continuing to attend and report from medical conferences despite increasing mobility difficulties related to a rare and difficult to treat neuromuscluar complication.
-He continued to attend meeting long after many of us would have settled for tracking everything online on webcasts.
-He also continued to travel despite many journeys requiring three flight changes from his home in New Mexico.
+He continued to attend meetings long after many of us would have settled for tracking everything online on webcasts.
+He also continued to travel despite many journeys requiring three flights from his home in New Mexico.

 Bob will be greatly missed and our thoughts are with his family and friends at this difficult time, especially with Enoch Ortega, his long-term partner and husband.

 - How would Bob say it? by Emily Bass, AVAC

 - I will remember you, Bob Munk – by Warren Tong, the body.com